hl7dk/kl-gateway/input/pagecontent/HomecareNew.md

 The previous FSIII documentation is unchanged, except that a follow-up observation is added and a new follow-up encounter is set to February 24th 2021.
 The previous follow-up encounter is marked as completed.

 #### Reporting
 A delivery report is generated containing the citizen, the follow-up observation, and the 4 conditions referenced from the follow-up observation.
 A new follow-up encounter, and the now completed follow-up encounter are also included (the latter is marked as finished.
-Note that it is not mandatory to report finished/completed follow-up encounters)
+Note that it is not mandatory to report finished/completed follow-up encounters, neither is it mandatory to report follow-up observations.)

 The goals and planned interventions are unchanged and are thus not included in the report.